PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 for the next Goal continuation.
 Work continues through coherent commits and pushes without opening a pull request.

-The latest implementation unit moves pseudo-expanded LeakyReLU transpose passthrough into the TensorFlow-free indexed `passes/leakyrelu_passthrough_layout.py` owner.
-Its former roughly 240-line full-map fixed-point helper is a thin dispatcher at its unchanged position between center/size/offset and PReLU.
-The owner proves both activation branches, the ordered Sub join, all aliases and legacy boundaries before mutation, then runs the existing pseudo-LeakyReLU fusion on the same maintained graph index.
+The latest implementation unit moves PReLU transpose passthrough into the TensorFlow-free indexed `passes/prelu_passthrough_layout.py` owner.
+Its former roughly 250-line full-map fixed-point helper is a thin dispatcher at all three unchanged production positions.
+The owner proves the boundary views, PReLU, alpha remap, aliases, and legacy boundaries before mutation.
+It preserves the historical SiNet result and correspondence lineage without mutating a shared post-permutation buffer.

 The audited fast-precanonicalize orchestrator remains 294 lines, down from 482 lines at Goal resumption, 1,025 lines at the beginning of the previous